Krowemoh/TCL-Utilities/README.md

 `i` - enter Insert mode, you can edit and insert characters
 `:` - Command Mode
 `v` - Enter visual mode and copy part of a line
+`v -> $` - Inside Visual mode, you can use $ to go to the end of a line `v -> d` - Inside Visual mode, you can use d to delete a portion of the a line

 `/` - Enter search mode and type in a string to search for
 `ctrl+f` - Enter search mode and type in a string to search for